Rennylex/multirobot_system_assign/ps2/report.md

 ## 2. Results and Evaluation

-The robot was tested for alignment, cohesion, seperation respectively, and also combined.
+The robots were tested for alignment, cohesion, seperation, and obstacle avoiding.
+Videos were recorded.

 ### 2.1.
 Overall performance